 Every time I talk about butt sex, ass toys, or anything to do with anuses, I get bombarded with questions about anal douching/enemas.
 While some ask the basic question “is it really necessary?”, I’m most commonly asked what the process is, if it hurts, if it’s messy and what product(s) work best.

 It was this continual prompting that lead me to try the Colt Anal Douche so that I could finally do a review for all of you.

 To be honest, I’ve always been curious about douches/enemas and thought this would be a perfect opportunity to try one out.
 As for the debate regarding whether or not it’s necessary, I suggest you read this article by the wonderful people at Scarleteen – then decide for yourself.

 Like the majority of the products in the Colt line (by California Exotics) the packaging isn’t the most discreet.
 The left side is filled with a picture of a chiseled man in a Speedo, clenching his giant bubble butt while flexing his back muscles for all the world to see.
-If that isn’t enough to make you giggle, or recoil in embarrassment, the words “ANAL DOUCHE“ are listed across every side of the box, in rather large print I might add, giving anyone within eye shot a pretty good idea of what the product is. (packaging pictured above)
+If that isn’t enough to make you giggle, or recoil in embarrassment, the words “ANAL DOUCHE” are listed across every side of the box, giving anyone within eye shot a pretty good idea of what the product is.

-*if you live with roommates, family, friends or a partner and don’t want them knowing you’re using this type of product I highly suggest you toss out the box as soon as it arrives.
+If you live with roommates, family, friends or a partner and don’t want them knowing you’re using this type of product I suggest you toss out the box as soon as it arrives.

 As for the actual product it comes in 3 pieces; a flexible rubber bottom that looks like the bulb from a Turkey baster, a long thin nozzle that is very thin, and another long rippled nozzle add-on for “personal pleasure”.
 In total there are actually 4 pieces, since the rounded top of the rippled add-on is removable to make cleaning easier.